compujuckel/assettoserver-docs/docs/thebeginnersguide.md

 </Tabs>

-2. Find `EnablePlugins:` and enable the plugin like so:
+2. Find `EnablePlugins:` and enable the plugin:
    ```yaml title="extra_cfg.yml"
    # List of plugins to enable
    EnablePlugins: